Skip to main content

 • Practice Link: A URL that can be copied and added to your LMS, Google Classroom, or emailed to students.

-[Pro-Tip]: Use Skill Codes for in-class quick access and Practice Links for remote learning or LMS integration.
+[Pro-Tip]: Use Skill Codes for quick, in-class access and Practice Links for remote learning or LMS integration.

 How Adaptive Works